 Tonga is one of the most underrated tourist destinations in the world.
 One of only two places on the planet where you can get in the water and swim with humpback whales, it’s home to some of the best beaches I’ve ever seen, all of them with nobody on them.

 So what doesn’t Tonga have?
 Affordable, usable Wi-Fi.
 No matter where you choose to stay on the 36 inhabited islands, the one thing I guarantee is a struggle to stay connected.

 This is why you should buy a SIM card for Tonga.
-While data wouldn’t win any awards for speed, I had signal everywhere, and could even tether my laptop to my phone to get some work done and watch a few Youtube videos at times.
+While data services wouldn’t win any awards for speed, I had signal everywhere, and could even tether my laptop to my phone to get some work done and watch a few Youtube videos at times.

 Here’s what you need to know about getting connected in Tonga.

-If you’re only going to be visiting Tongatapu, ‘Eua, Lifuka or Foa in Ha’apai, and Neiafu in Tonga, Digicel will work well for you.
+If you’re only going to be visiting Tongatapu, ‘Eua, Lifuka, or Foa in Ha’apai, and Neiafu in Tonga, Digicel will work well for you.
 It has faster speeds than U-Call but less coverage, so as long as you’re on these main islands, you’ll be able to stay connected.

 U-Call, then, is the best option if you’re going to be island-hopping away from the larger places.
-It has coverage across pretty much every island in Tonga, and while I was there, I had a data connection at all times.
+It has coverage across pretty much every island in Tonga, and I had a data connection everywhere I went.